The Symptoms of Hypocalcemia: A Silent Disease

 What is hypocalcemia?

-Calcium is necessary for more than strong teeth and bones.
-This mineral is used in processes around the body that are in turn responsible for our health and well-being.
+We need calcium for more than strong teeth and bones.
+Our body also uses it in processes responsible for our overall health and well-being.

 - Calcium helps certain hormones carry out their functions in the kidneys and intestines.